manassehgitau/challange-2/README.md

 <h3>Prerequisites</h3>

-Here are  all prerequisites necessary for running your project:
+Here are  all the prerequisites necessary for running your project:

 - [HTML & CSS](https://freecodecamp.com/)
 - [Git](https://git.com)